marcwrobel/jbanking/CONTRIBUTING.md

 - Tests and documentation are not optional.
 Don't forget to include tests in your pull requests.
 Also don't forget the documentation (reference documentation, javadoc...).
 - Make sure to launch the full tests suite before creating your pull request.
+- `@author` tags are disallowed in the javadoc: they are hard to maintain, and we use the Git history to track authorship.
+GitHub also has [this nice page](https://github.com/marcwrobel/jbanking/graphs/contributors) with your contributions.